Anchor artist · Painter

 Evgeniy Lapchenko is a Ukrainian artist working at the intersection of classical painting, contemporary mythology, technological culture, and personal transformation.
 His paintings do not simply decorate space; they reorganize it.
 They behave like portals — dense, narrative, cinematic images in which the viewer enters a world already in motion.

-Born in Severodonetsk and artistically formed between Luhansk, Kyiv, and San Francisco — and now living in Bali while exhibiting internationally — Lapchenko belongs to a rare category of painters who treat art history not as a museum archive, but as a living operating system.
+Born in Severodonetsk and artistically formed between Luhansk, Kyiv, and San Francisco — and exhibiting internationally — Lapchenko belongs to a rare category of painters who treat art history not as a museum archive, but as a living operating system.
 He takes inherited symbols — saints, myths, machines, pop icons, fragments of memory — and reloads them into the present.

 His language is figurative, emotional, and symbolic.
 It carries the discipline of craft, the ambition of mural painting, and the restlessness of a person who understands that every image is also a confession.